Services

 The supplier

-Billed under your facility's NPI
+Billed in your facility's name

 Upfront cost